gplepage/gvar/doc/html/_sources/overview.rst.txt

 since they were created by specifying their means and covariances explicitly, using :func:`gvar.gvar`.
-What makes |GVar|\s particularly useful is that they can be used in arithemtic expressions (and numeric pure-Python functions), just like Python floats.
+What makes |GVar|\s particularly useful is that they can be used in arithmetic expressions (and numeric pure-Python functions), just like Python floats.
 Such expressions result in new, *derived* |GVar|\s whose means, standard deviations, and correlations are determined from the covariance matrix of the